jchavarri/melange-docs/pages/interop/cheatsheet.md

 ## Identity External

 Final escape hatch converter.
-Do not abuse.
+Use with care as it converts any type to any other type, bypassing any type checking.
+Effectively the same as OCaml `Obj.magic`.

 ```ocaml
 external myShadyConversion : foo -> bar = "%identity"